pavlo/heatit/README.md

 This directive prescribes `heatit` to insert specific content in place of the current line in the source file.
 The basic syntax of this directive is like follows:

-`@insert: file:/file/whose/content/to/insert.here.txt`
+`@insert: file:/file/whose/content/to/insert/here.txt`

-So, the directive begins with `@insert:` mark, followed by `file:` suffix that prescribes `heatit` to read the contents of the following file `/file/whose/content/to/insert.here.txt` and replace the current line with the content.
+So, the directive begins with `@insert:` mark, followed by `file:` suffix that prescribes `heatit` to read the contents of the following file `/file/whose/content/to/insert/here.txt` and replace the current line with its content.

 ##### Example of placing @insert into a YAML file